eddieblu/startup/notes.md

 ## Unresolved Questions
-Do I need to include a <nark>Deployment Instructions section?</mark>
+1. Do I need to include a <mark>Deployment Instructions section?</mark>

 ## Helpful links